 HOW MUCH DOES AN INITIAL CONSULTATION COST?

-The cost of an initial consultation with Dr. Brooks is $275.
+The cost of an initial consultation with Dr. Brooks is $300.
 In order to secure an appointment with Dr Brooks and/or to be added to our cancellation list, we require this payment upfront at the time of booking your consultation.
 This fee will become non-refundable if you fail to give less than two weeks' notice to cancel/reschedule your appointment.
 Further appointments will be charged at $150.
+A consultation with one of our nurses will be charged at $50.

 DO I NEED A REFERRAL?